Fail-0815/fdclct/README.md

 **The better way:**

-Write yourself some udev rules so you may access the USB device with your user privileges and drop the sudo.
+Use a udev rule so you may access the USB device with your user privileges and drop the sudo.
+An example can be found [here](utils/).
 I highly discourage you from running anybody's shitty python code with root privileges.

 ### Windows